FlutterDevPub/Blog/Building a simple distributed database/Post.md

 ]
 ```

-What's interesting to us is the gateway.
-In this case, our containers would be spawned with ip addresses from 172.17.0.2
+What's important for us is the gateway.
+In this case, our containers would be spawned with IP addresses from 172.17.0.2

 So now we can start a few containers:
 ```